webscraperio/web-scraper-documentation/docs/Parsers/Replace parser.md

 Use Regex: `checked`

 **Insert text in the middle of the string**
-By returning capture groups in `Text to place` field, it is possible to place a text within already existing string.
+By returning capture groups in `Text to place` field, it is possible to place a text within an existing string.

 Source text:
 ```html